A friend asked me for the recipe for my meatballs. “How do you make yours?” she asked. “I love to hear how other people make them.”

 So that’ll be the leeks.

 I write this as I have the rest of the meatballs simmering away with another jar of passata, slug of olive oil, a couple of meatballs and some borlotti beans thrown in for good measure.
 All to be eaten with my husband when I manage to get the kids in bed at a reasonable time, and we sit on the sofa watching our favourite programmes on the Italian cookery channel Gambero Rosso.
 Some couples watch Netflix, me and my husband watch cookery programmes and have done for as long as I can remember.
-There’s a TV chef called Giorgone (Giorgio Barchiesi) who believes in true rustic Italian food including lard and anything that contains about a thousand calories.
+There’s a TV chef called Giorgone (Giorgio Barchiesi) who believes in true rustic Italian food including lard.
 His recipes are the type of things I want to eat.
 As for the borlotti beans, they remind me of Tuscany and Umbria and places like that, and last weekend we were in Arezzo and I was eating beans on bruschetta.